Welcome to the home page for synchrotron infrared (IR) programs at Brookhaven

 the NSLS-II General User Proposal System.

-For more information on how to apply for beamtime, click
+For more information on how to apply for beamtime,

-or the Beamtime tab up above.
+or the "Getting Beamtime" tab up above.
 If

 you have any questions, feel free to contact Lisa Miller